Es Navidad

-Es Navidad is the sixth studio album and second Christmas album by the Puerto Rican boy band Menudo, released in 1980 by Padosa Records.
+Es Navidad (It's Christmas) is the sixth studio album and second Christmas album by the Puerto Rican boy band Menudo, released in 1980 by Padosa Records.
 The group members at the time were the Meléndez brothers, Óscar and Ricky, René Farrait, Johnny Lozada, and Xavier Serbiá.

 Regarding its production, as with their previous albums, the backing vocals were enhanced by professional singers including the group's vocal coach, Marilyn Pagán.
 The tracklist includes two songs that also appeared on their previous album ¡Felicidades!
 (1979): "El chiji navideño" and "Eso es lo mío".

 The album wasn't released in the United States, but in 1983 all its songs were included in the compilation Feliz Navidad — Con 14 éxitos navideños, released exclusively in that country.
 The LP and cassette versions featured different cover art showing the group members dressed as Santa Claus.
 The tracklist added four songs from their previous Christmas album ¡Felicidades!.
 The album performed well in the U.S., appearing on Billboard magazine's Latin albums chart.